BeeHive-org/BeeHive-org.github.io/docs/user-guide.md

 ## Soldering

 ### The board
 Before we begin, we need to familiarize ourselves with the board.
 Have a good look at the component IDs and where they go on the board.
-In general, we will start soldering loose parts to the board first, beginning with the lowest.
+In general, we will start soldering loose parts to the board first, beginning with the lowest/shortest.

 ### Tips and tricks